Contents

 2. Click the 'Add user' button at the top right.

 3. Complete the required fields.
 Mandatory fields include First name, Last name, Email address, and Username.
-The username will populate with the email address but can be manually entered.
+The username will populate with the email address but can be manually edited.

 Find out more about how MFA works here.